new issue on salenow!

 How do you avoid your spuds developing legs and trying to climb out of their sack?
 To prevent sprouting during long-term storage, commercially-grown potato plants in Australia are often treated with the chemical growth retardants maleic hydrazide or chlorpropham.
 Both have health and safety data sheets that raise the hairs on the back of your neck and are another good reason to grow your own and be prepared to put up with knocking a few sprouts off your potatoes at the end of the potato year.
 However, there are techniques for keeping potatoes in good shape while stored.

-Researchers have found that storing potatoes with dried lavender, sage and rosemary naturally suppresses sprouting and inhibits bacteria that can lead to storage rot.
+Researchers have found that storing harvests of potatoes with dried lavender, sage and rosemary naturally suppresses sprouting and inhibits bacteria that can lead to storage rot.

 There is also an age-old cool-climate method of storing most root crops, especially potatoes, called clamping.
 The soil temperature in warmer climates won’t be sufficiently cool enough for this.
 Clamping involves finding a metre or so of well-drained ground, laying out a thick bed of dry, clean straw, and then stacking unwashed potatoes into a cone shape on the straw.
 Allow the potatoes to ‘sweat’ (transpire) for half a day then cover the pile with another thick layer of straw.
 Enclosing the pile with chicken wire will prevent rats and mice eating your produce.
 Dig a trench around the pile, using the soil to thickly cover it.
 Tamp it down well with the back of a space to create a firm barrier.
 The cone shape helps shed rainwater.